 Although the preference share structure of foreign direct investments in Thailand is in full compliance with the law, a mixed Thai-foreign Co., Ltd. has to avoid elements that feed the suspicion of a nominee structure.
 When designing the corporate structure of the company, serious mistakes can be made.
 In the worst case, this results in a seizure of the company’s assets and criminal liability of all participants.
 Seven harmful practices and deadly sins are:

-- Any corporate structure which provides the Thai shareholder with voting and dividend rights which they internally agree not to exercise and utilize is illegal and under Thailand’s regulation a nominee case.
-A clear infringement of the foreigner legislation is a 100% ordinary share structure in which the Thai shareholder agrees to act like he would be a preference shareholder.
-More about such house of cards is explained here.
+#1.
+Nominee structure: Any corporate structure which provides the Thai shareholder with voting and dividend rights which they internally agree not to exercise and utilize, is illegal and under Thailand’s regulation a nominee case.
+Clear infringement of the foreigner legislation is a 100% ordinary share structure in which the Thai shareholder agrees to act like he would be a preference shareholder.
+More about such a house of cards is explained here.

-- Any unbalanced upgrade and enhancement of the 49% foreign shares: 49% ordinary rights are the absolute ceiling.
+#4.
+Reverse preference shares: Any unbalanced upgrade and enhancement of the 49% foreign shares: 49% ordinary rights are the absolute ceiling.
 Such additional rights are the straw that breaks the camel’s back.
-Worst case of such misconception is the reverse preference share structure as described here.
+The worst case of such misconception is the reverse preference share structure as described here.

-- Cross-shareholding between a group of companies to circumvent regulatory minimum shareholding requirements are deemed in all jurisdictions as problematic.
-If Co., Ltd. A holds 51% of Co., Ltd. B, and vice versa, the foreign 49% shareholder reshapes both corporations as 100% foreign owned.
+#5.
+Cross-shareholding between a group of companies to circumvent regulatory minimum shareholding requirements are deemed in all jurisdictions as problematic.
+If Co., Ltd. A holds 51% of Co., Ltd. B, and vice versa, the foreign 49% shareholder reshapes both corporations as 100% foreign-owned.
 If cross-shareholding reduces Thai shareholding under 51%, the whole structure is, therefore, illegal.

-- While a share pledge as well as option agreements do not result in a non-compliance with the law, additional contractual arrangements can be easily taken as a nominee-indication by the authorities.
+#6.
+Circumvention agreements: While a share pledge, as well as option agreements, does not result in a non-compliance with the law, additional contractual arrangements can be easily taken as a nominee-indication by the authorities.
 Such high-risk tasks include proxy arrangements, dividend assignments, voting commitments, and last will forms.

-- As an obvious no-go, the legal counsel who assisted in the corporate structure should never ever be involved in the shareholding.
+#7.
+Lawyers as shareholders: As an obvious no-go, the legal counsel who assisted in the corporate structure should never ever be involved in the shareholding.
 A lawyer is easily identified as acting in the interest of foreigners and the very first target of any investigation.
-His professional obligation to serve the client makes him to a born nominee.
+His professional obligation to serve the client makes him a born nominee.